 The Group’s Tax Strategy is approved by the board of J. & J. Denholm Limited.

 The Chief Financial Officer has overall responsibility for oversight of tax affairs and receives updates on the Group’s tax position on a regular basis.
 Day to day tax matters are delegated to the Group Tax Manager and company finance teams who hold a combination of qualifications and experience appropriate to their roles.

-The Group Tax Manager has responsibility for identifying the impact of changes in tax legislation and for briefing the Chief Financial Officer and relevant finance teams appropriately.
-The Chief Financial Officer has responsibility for assessing the tax impact of changes in the business, taking input from the Group tax manager and reputable external advisers, as appropriate.
+The Group Tax Manager has responsibility for identifying the impact of changes in tax legislation and for briefing the Chief Financial Officer, the Group Finance Director and relevant finance teams appropriately.
+The Chief Financial Officer has responsibility for assessing the tax impact of changes in the business, taking input from the Group Tax Manager and reputable external advisers, as appropriate.

-On a day to day basis the Group Financial Controller ensures that adequate procedures and controls are in place to ensure that the correct amount of tax is identified and paid.
+On a day to day basis the Group Finance Director ensures that adequate procedures and controls are in place to ensure that the correct amount of tax is identified and paid.
 Compliance is monitored by the Group’s internal audit function.

 While not expected to occur frequently, any significant tax risks will be discussed at the Group Risk and Audit Committees.

 Our primary objective from a tax perspective is to be compliant with all tax legislation requirements.
 This includes making timely and accurate returns which reflect our fiscal obligation to Government whilst, at the same time, recognising all legislative concessions and reliefs.